cfgauss/r-novice-gapminder/_episodes/11-plot-ggplot2.md

 > ## Challenge 1
 >
-> Modify the example so that the figure visualise how life expectancy has
-> changed over time:
+> Our example visualizes how the GDP per capita changes in relationship to life expectancy:
 >
->
 > ~~~
 > ggplot(data = gapminder, aes(x = gdpPercap, y = lifeExp)) + geom_point()
 > ~~~
 > {: .r}
+>
+> Modify this example so that the plot visualizes how life expectancy has
+> changed over time:
 >
 > Hint: the gapminder dataset has a column called "year", which should appear
 > on the x-axis.